 Since then, several key market indexes have returned to all-time highs.
 Where do we go from here?
 Can the U.S. continue to outpace other markets?
 When will international markets catch up?
 How will China’s slowing economy affect the global outlook?

-Capital Group portfolio manager Rob Lovelace and investment specialist David Polak address those questions and more as they discuss a remarkable year of change and growth in the global equity markets.
+New Perspective Fund portfolio manager and principal investment officer Rob Lovelace and investment director David Polak address those questions and more as the fund navigates a remarkable year of change and growth in the global equity markets.

 Rob Lovelace: The strong markets certainly returned with force this year, and I believe that is sustainable for a period of time.
 Every bull market comes to an end eventually, but right now the fundamentals remain healthy at many of the companies that have led markets higher since 2009.

 In December, we ran an interesting exercise to test our conviction.
-With the S&P 500 Index down almost 20% — essentially bear market territory — we asked some of our equity analysts if the fundamentals had deteriorated enough to justify a 20% decline at the companies they cover.
-With very few exceptions, the answer they delivered was, “No.” That’s when I concluded that the fourth-quarter pullback was a buying opportunity for select companies I view as attractive long-term investments in the portfolios I manage.
+With the S&P 500 Index down almost 20% — essentially bear market territory — we asked all of our equity analysts if the fundamentals had deteriorated enough to justify a 20% decline at the companies they cover.
+With very few exceptions, the answer they delivered was, “No.” That’s when we concluded that the fourth-quarter pullback was a buying opportunity for select companies we view as attractive long-term investments.

 David Polak: If you look at index returns, it’s true that the U.S. has been the best place to invest over the past decade.
 But a more interesting way to look at it, and the way we look at it, is on a company-by-company basis.
 For example, if you go back to 2009 and consider which stocks were in the top 50 each year on a total return basis, you might be surprised to find out how many of them were non-U.S. stocks.

-That said, I believe international equities will reassert themselves at some point.
-And there are specific European multinationals I find interesting.
-That includes Airbus, due partly to its duopoly status with Boeing as the world’s largest aircraft manufacturers, and Nestlé, given its dominant position as the world’s largest food company.
-Both stand to gain from a fast-growing middle class in emerging markets from China to Brazil.
+That said, I do believe international equities will reassert themselves at some point.
+And there are specific European multinationals in which we remain highly confident, including Airbus, in part due to its duopoly status with Boeing as the world’s two largest aircraft manufacturers and, given its dominant position as the world’s largest food company, Nestlé.
+Both of those companies stand to gain from a fast-growing middle class in emerging markets from China to Brazil.

 Overall, the U.S. premium isn’t as great as you might think when you look at comparable, growth-oriented companies in Europe and Asia.
 In addition, the U.S. — and to some extent China — has the technology giants Rob talked about earlier, and that can have a big impact on the overall valuation picture as well.
 Companies such as Amazon in the U.S. and Alibaba in China can distort that picture, given their dominant positions in the marketplace and resulting rich valuations.

-Rob Lovelace: China’s economy has been slowing for years.
+Lovelace: China’s economy has been slowing for years.
 That’s not a new development.
 The government appears to be purposely limiting credit growth and other areas in an effort to avoid excesses building up in the economy.
-I don’t think the situation will get much worse.
+I don’t think the situation will get much worse from here.

 The Chinese stock market will continue to be driven by increasing foreign investment, particularly as index providers such as MSCI add more Chinese companies into the relevant benchmarks.
 Many of these companies have existed in China for a long time, we just didn’t have access to them.
 That is changing rapidly, and it’s one of the things that keeps me excited about investing in Chinese companies over the long term.

-David Polak: The New Geography of Investing is a method of evaluating companies and assessing risks based on where each company generates its revenue, rather than where it is domiciled.
+Polak: The New Geography of Investing is a method of evaluating companies and assessing risks based on where each company generates its revenue, rather than where it is domiciled.
 In the distant past, country-of-domicile was a good indicator of where a company did the lion’s share of its business.
 That is increasingly no longer the case.
-Many leading multinationals are based in one country but generate far more revenue in other parts of the world.
+Many of the leading multinationals in the NPF portfolio are based in one country but generate far more revenue in other parts of the world.

 Nestlé is an excellent example.
 Nestlé is based in Switzerland, but its largest sources of revenue are the U.S. and Latin America.
 Moreover, its most rapidly growing markets are in Asia and Africa.
 By these measures, Nestlé can hardly be considered a European company.
 It just happens to be where the company’s top executives choose to maintain their corporate headquarters.